Rates - Conventional vs The Frend Group

 published a report on their study of CHT to speed up the mending

 of broken bones and put down many myths about hypnosis.

 Ginandes, Ph.D., ABPP is internationally recognized for her clinical

 work, research and teaching.
 She specializes in utilizing CHT

 strategies to facilitate mind/body healing in a wide range of

 recruited 12 people with broken ankles who did not require surgery

 and who received the usual treatment at “Massachusetts General

 Hospital” in Boston.
 Ginandes hypnotized half of them once

-(Note: The same doctor applied the casts and other care, and the
+treatment.
+(Note: The same doctor applied the casts and other

 who received CHT healed faster than those who were not.
 Six weeks